edreed/azuredisk-csi-driver/docs/design-v2.md

 request is complete when the state of the primary node attachment is complete.

 When the `ControllerUnpublishVolume` API in the CSI Controller plug-in is called, it deletes the `AzVolumeAttachment` instance for the current (primary) node.
-The controller respons by detaching the managed disk from the primary and mount replica nodes.
+The controller responds by detaching the managed disk from the primary and mount replica nodes.
 It removes the finalizer from the `AzVolumeAttachment` instances as each detach operation completes.
 The `ControllerUnpublishVolume` request is complete when all detach operations have completed and